kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I'm chatting with the harmony teacher Adria Gil.
 - All the teachers are smirking at me aggressively.
 - I feel like I'm the better person so it doesn't bother me.
-- Nacho the clarinet teacher, Domingo's good friend and associate, is talking to a mother with her 8-year-old daughter.
+- Nacho the clarinet teacher, Domingo's good friend and associate, is talking to a mother and her 8-year-old daughter.

 ![Nacho](../../content/images/nacho.webp)